Bicycle theft in Germany

-The reason for the extremely low rate of detection of bicycle thefts is the difficulty of identifying the perpetrators.
-Most bicycles are either quickly resold, for example via Internet platforms or at flea markets, or they are cannibalised so that the individual parts can be resold as spare parts.
+The background to the extremely low rate of solving bicycle thefts is the difficulty of identifying the perpetrators.
+Most bicycles are either quickly resold, for example via Internet platforms or flea markets, or they are cannibalized so that the individual parts can be resold as spare parts.
 Due to the virtually impossible tracking of bicycles, bicycle thieves feel correspondingly safe.
-It is even more difficult to identify the perpetrators when the bicycles are cannibalised into individual parts.
-Since only the frame of most bicycles has a serial number, tracing individual parts once they have been resold is futile in practice.
+It is even more difficult to identify the perpetrators of cannibalization into individual parts.
+Since most bicycles only have a serial number on the frame, tracing individual parts once they have been resold is futile in practice.

 Types and detection of thieves

 The spectrum of bicycle thieves in Germany is wide.
-It ranges from young people who steal a bicycle for their own use to junkies and casual thieves who steal bicycles for money, to professional individual offenders or gangs that trade in bicycles or bicycle parts on a commercial basis.
+It ranges from young people stealing a bicycle for their own use to junkies and casual thieves stealing bicycles for money, to professional individual offenders or gangs who trade in bicycles or bicycle parts on a commercial basis.

-Identifying a stolen bicycle is nearly impossible for private individuals.
-Unlike cars, there is no paperwork for bicycles that provides clear proof of ownership.
-The safest way to acquire a “clean” bicycle is to buy it from a reputable bicycle dealer.
-The probability of acquiring a stolen bike at a specialised shop is rather low.
+Identifying a stolen bicycle is nearly impossible for private citizens.
+Unlike cars, bicycles do not have papers that provide clear proof of ownership.
+The safest way to purchase a “clean” bike is to buy from a reputable bike shop.
+The probability of acquiring a stolen bike in a specialized shop is rather low.